quanteda/quanteda.textplots/cran-comments.md

 # Submission notes

 Updates to remove minor warnings and to ensure compatibility with forthcoming quanteda v3.

-This new submission comes so soon after submitting 0.92 this morning, because I mistakenly submitted the wrong branch.
+This version works with both quanteda v2.1.2 (on CRAN at the time of submission) and forthcoming v3.

 # Checks

 ## Test environments

-* local macOS 10.15.7, R 4.0.3
+* local macOS 10.15.7, R 4.0.4
-* Ubuntu 18.04 LTS and 18.10, R 4.0.3
+* Ubuntu 18.04 LTS and 18.10, R 4.0.4
 * Windows release via devtools::check_win_release()
 * Windows devel via devtools::check_win_devel()

 ## R CMD check results

 No ERRORs, NOTEs, or WARNINGs produced.

 ## Dependency conflicts